Intention (film): Radar Data from Seogeocha Island

 The radar tower on Seogeocha Island (Seogeochado) reported the Sewol's location data to the Jindo VTS station.
 The radar data from this station was not immediately available to the public, but was sent two months after the disaster.
 An investigation of this new data showed that there were straight white lines on the chart that paralleled the Sewol's supposed trajectory on the day of the accident.
-It was during this data analysis process that Director Kim found that the Sewol had not followed a straight-line course throughout its travel, but rather, experienceds several “zigzags” in its motion.
+It was during this data analysis process that Director Kim found that the Sewol had not followed a straight-line course throughout its travel, but rather, experienced several "zigzags" in its motion.

 Testimony of the Captain and Surviving Crew Members

 Captain Joon-Seok Lee, Helmsman Joon-Ki Cho, and Third Mate Han-Gyeol Park gave testimony indicating that the ship had been traveling on a straight-line path before the sudden turn.
 These statements matched the government's reported AIS track data for the Sewol.
 Director Kim considered this an odd mismatch, and so investigated the bow angle of the ship on the day of the accident.